-- Advance LCAR-B38M/JNJ-4528 through registrational trials and obtain approval for the treatment of RRMM globally.
-We believe we have demonstrated that LCAR-B38M/JNJ-4528 can deliver deep and durable anti-tumor responses, resulting in increased survival in RRMM patients.
-Based on the results of CARTITUDE-1, we anticipate that a BLA will be submitted to the FDA for JNJ-4528 for the treatment of RRMM in the second half of 2020.
-We also plan to seek regulatory approval of LCAR-B38M/JNJ-4528 in other key geographies, including in Europe, China and Japan.
-Furthermore, we intend to aggressively pursue clinical development of LCAR-B38M/JNJ-4528 in MM including in earlier-stage patients and potentially as front-line therapy. - Rapidly advance our pipeline by leveraging our global clinical development strategy.
+- Advance cilta-cel through registrational trials and obtain approval for the treatment of RRMM globally.
+We believe we have demonstrated that cilta-cel can deliver deep and durable anti-tumor responses, resulting in increased survival in RRMM patients.
+Based on the results of CARTITUDE-1, a rolling submission of a BLA to the FDA has been initiated for cilta-cel for the treatment of RRMM in December 2020.
+We also plan to seek regulatory approval of cilta-cel in other key geographies, including in Europe, China and Japan.
+Furthermore, we intend to aggressively pursue clinical development of cilta-cel in MM including in earlier-stage patients and potentially as front-line therapy. - Rapidly advance our pipeline by leveraging our global clinical development strategy.
 We plan to continue to leverage our technical know-how, discovery and clinical expertise, and deep relationships with clinical investigators and treatment centers to explore new opportunities for cell therapy.
 We plan to continue to leverage our access to investigator-initiated clinical trials that are conducted in accordance with international standards to advance our product candidates in China and to select product candidates for IND applications in the United States.
 Our global clinical development strategy enables us to quickly assess the therapeutic potential of these individual product candidates in patients in an efficient and cost-effective manner.
 We believe this will allow us to rapidly advance product candidates that we find most promising into global registrational clinical trials.
-We can also refine and optimize product candidates that do not achieve sufficient results in the investigator-initiated trials, and potentially mitigate certain clinical development risks in our target markets.

-- Maintain and expand our global leadership in the cell therapy field.
+We can also refine and optimize product candidates that do not achieve sufficient results in the investigator-initiated trials, and potentially mitigate certain clinical development risks in our target markets. - Maintain and expand our global leadership in the cell therapy field.
 We believe we are a leading company in the cell therapy field, and we intend to continue to expand our global presence in order to provide access to our products, if approved, to patients around the world.
 We plan to continue to recruit leading talent across regions to be able to leverage our efficient and cost-effective clinical development strategy in China and to expand our suite of technologies that we believe enables us to take a systematic approach to rapidly developing improved cell therapies.
-We are conducting clinical pivotal trials for LCAR-B38M/JNJ-4528 designed to support regulatory submissions for approval in the major markets of the United States, Europe, China and Japan.
+We are conducting clinical pivotal trials for cilta-cel designed to support regulatory submissions for approval in the major markets of the United States, Europe, China and Japan.
 We also intend to establish a global commercial team to support all aspects of our product sales including market access, healthcare provider education, hospital certification, reimbursement, manufacturing and patient and provider support. - Expand our manufacturing capabilities.
 We currently have manufacturing facilities in China and the United States supplying clinical materials for our trials.
 As we prepare to potentially commercialize our products, we intend to further expand the commercial-scale manufacturing capacities at these facilities and establish a manufacturing facility in Europe.
-We expect these facilities will enable rapid scale-up capabilities and provide product supply at both a regional and global scale. - Establish ourselves as a preferred global partner.
+We expect these facilities will enable rapid scale-up capabilities and provide product supply at both a regional and global scale.

+• Establish ourselves as a preferred global partner.
 Our global network and strategy facilitates accelerated clinical proof-of-concept for pipeline candidates.
 Further, through our strong presence in China, deep relationships with Chinese key opinion leaders, health policy experts, leading healthcare institutions, local world-class manufacturing and strong understanding of and experience with Chinese regulations, we are well positioned to be the partner of choice to help foreign companies navigate the lucrative yet complex Chinese market.
-We believe our global collaboration with Janssen, for the development and potential commercialization of LCAR-B38M/JNJ-4528 is a testament to our potential as a preferred global partner.
+We believe our global collaboration with Janssen, for the development and potential commercialization of cilta-cel is a testament to our potential as a preferred global partner.